• Skip to primary navigation

 Toum is no stranger to Arab cuisine, it's been around for centuries from the time of using a mortar and pestle to make the creamy garlic sauce.
 Grandmothers all over Lebanon and surrounding countries have made Toum for chicken on Sundays since the dawn of time.
 It's quintessential and one of the best kept secrets to create the most flavorful food.

-Garlic in it's purest form creates a magical sauce
+Garlic in its purest form creates a magical sauce

 Lebanese Toum sauce for all your garlic cravings.